 Stand in front of the olive-oil section at any grocery store and you’ll start asking questions.
 Is this one better for cooking or finishing?
 Should I stick to Italian oils, or try Californian, Greek, or Spanish?
-Is there such a thing as a good and cheap olive?
+Is there such a thing as a good and cheap olive oil?

 Experts will tell you that buying olive oil (that is, extra-virgin olive oil) really comes down to personal preference, and finding your favorite is all about experimenting.
 Try enough oils and you’ll start to notice different flavor profiles — like piquant, peppery, mild, grassy, fiery — and which one you like best.
 But there are still a few easy ground rules to follow: Look for dark or opaque bottles, because olive oil doesn’t like light.
-Read the label to learn the country — or countries — of origin, the harvest date, and to make sure it’s truly “extra virgin” (“pure,” “light,” or just “olive oil” are not substitutes for EVOO).
+(If you do find one that you like in a clear bottle, just be sure to store it in the cupboard instead of on the countertop.)
+Read the label to learn the country — or countries — of origin, and the harvest date.
 Richard Rea, the executive chef at the Butcher’s Daughter, also suggests looking for the certifications from either the NAOOA (North American Olive Oil Association) or its European counterpart, IOC (International Olive Council.)

 People like to compare olive oil to wine, but there’s one massive difference: “Olive oil does not benefit from age at all,” says Nancy Harmon Jenkins, author of Virgin Territory: Exploring the World of Olive Oil.
 Olive oil only lasts for about 18 months.
 If you’re worried that your oil has gone bad, food writer Kimberly Stewart has an easy test: “Rancid oil smells like children’s Play-Doh,” she says, “or mouse urine.”
 And on that note, we spoke to Jenkins, Stewart, and eleven other chefs, importers, and food writers about the best extra-virgin olive oils to use for any occasion.